 The chart below features some ways that people with disabilities are described.
-This list includes "outdated language" which are terms and phrases that should not be used.
-This list also includes respectful language, which should be used to describe different disabilities and individuals.
+This list includes "outdated language" - these are terms and phrases that should not be used.
+This list also includes recommended language, which should be used to describe different disabilities and individuals.
 People have individual preferences for how you refer to them.
 What is "okay" for some people may not be "okay" for others.
 If you don't know what to say, just ask how a person likes to be described.

-Disability Outdated Language Respectful Language General Disability Handicapped or the disabled Person with a disability No Disability Normal, healthy Person without a disability, typical Blind or Visual Impairment Dumb, Invalid Blind or visually impaired, person who is blind/visually impaired Deaf or Hearing Impairment Invalid, deaf-and-dumb, deaf-mute Deaf or hard-of-hearing, person who is deaf or hard-of-hearing Speech/ Communication Disability Dumb, "one who talks bad," mute Person with a speech/ communication disability, person who communicates with alternative devices or eyes Learning Disability Retarded, slow, brain-damaged, "special ed," learning disabled Person with a learning or cognitive disability Mental Health Disability Hyper-sensitive, psycho, crazy, insane, wacko, nuts Person with a psychiatric disability, person with a mental health disability Mobility/Physical Disability Handicapped, physically challenged, "special," deformed, cripple, gimp, spastic, spaz, wheelchair-bound, lame Person with a mobile or physical disability, person who uses a wheelchair or mobility chair, or is a wheelchair user Emotional Disability Emotionally disturbed, crazy Emotionally disabled, person with an emotional disability Cognitive Disability Retard, mentally retarded, "special ed," autistic child Cognitively/developmentally disabled, person with a developmental disability Short Stature, Little Person Dwarf, midget Someone of short stature, little person Health Conditions Victim, someone "stricken with" a disability i.e. "someone stricken with cancer" or "an AIDS victim") Survivor, someone "living with" specific disability (i.e. "someone "living with" specific disability (i.e. "someone")
+Disability Outdated Language Recommended Language General Disability Handicapped or the disabled (avoid euphemisms like differently abled, disability, special, etc) Person with a disability No Disability Normal, healthy Person without a disability, typical Blind or Visual Impairment the blind, the visually impaired Person who is living with blindness or low vision, person who is blind/has low vision Deaf or Hearing Impairment Invalid, deaf-and-dumb, deaf-mute Deaf or hard-of-hearing, person who is deaf or hard-of-hearing Speech/ Communication Disability Dumb, "one who talks bad," mute Person with a speech/ communication disability, person who communicates with alternative devices or eyes Learning Disability Retarded, slow, brain-damaged, "special ed," learning disabled Person with a learning or cognitive disability, tailored education Mental Health Disability Hyper-sensitive, psycho, crazy, insane, wacko, nuts Person with a psychiatric disability, person with a mental health disability Mobility/Physical Disability Handicapped, physically challenged, "special," deformed, cripple, wheelchair-bound, lame Person with a mobile or physical disability, person who uses a wheelchair or mobility chair, or is a wheelchair user Emotional Disability Emotionally disturbed, crazy Emotionally disabled, person with an emotional disability Cognitive Disability Retard, mentally retarded, "special ed," dumb, Cognitively/developmentally disabled, person with a developmental disability Short Stature, Little Person Dwarf, midget Someone of short stature, little person Health Conditions Victim, someone "stricken with" a disability (i.e. "someone stricken with cancer" or "an AIDS victim") Survivor, someone "living with" a specific disability (i.e. "someone living with cancer or AIDS")